About Jim Loomis

 I’m the author of “All Aboard!
 The Complete North American Train Travel Guide ” (Chicago Review Press), which is now in its 4th edition.
 You’ll find it in bookstores and in electronic editions as well.
 It can be ordered online directly from Chicago Review Press, which I encourage you to do, although you’ll also find it at the usual giant online bookseller sites.

-I’m a member of the National Association of Railroad Passengers (NARP) and serve on the board of directors.
-NARP has been around for 50 years and, with some 28,000 members, is the only active national organization advocating more and better and faster passenger trains.
+I’m a member of the Rail Passengers Association and have served on their board of directors.
+RPA, formerly NARP, has been around for 50 years and, with some 28,000 members, is the only active national organization advocating more and better and faster passenger trains.